cdktf/cdktf-provider-upcloud/docs/firewallRules.typescript.md

 - *Type:* string

 The direction of network traffic this rule will be applied to.
+Valid values are `in` and `out`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.0/docs/resources/firewall_rules#direction FirewallRules#direction}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.22.1/docs/resources/firewall_rules#direction FirewallRules#direction}

 ---